 However, the latest analysis finds that Omicron provides a poor natural boost of COVID-19 immunity against re-infection with Omicron itself even in people who are triple-vaccinated.

 In those who were triple vaccinated and had no prior SARS-CoV-2 infection, Omicron infection provided an immune boost against previous variants (Alpha, Beta, Gamma, Delta and the original ancestral strain), but less so against Omicron itself.
 Those infected during the first wave of the pandemic and then again later with Omicron lacked any boosting.

 The team conducting the study was made up of researchers from Imperial, Barts Health NHS Trust, UK Health Security Agency, Royal Free Hospital NHS Trust and University College London.
 They say that their findings may help to explain why ‘breakthrough’ and repeat infections have been a common feature of the Omicron wave of the pandemic.
-However, they stress that vaccination continues to provide protection against severe disease and death.
+However, the team stress that vaccination continues to provide protection against severe disease and death.

 It has been argued that even if antibody recognition of Omicron is poor, T cell immunity may be ready to fill the gap to achieve effective protection.
 However, the study showed poorer recognition of Omicron spike antigen by T cells in those who had been Omicron infected.

 Previous work by the team found that patterns of immunity against SARS-CoV-2 are ‘imprinted’ on the immune system by infection history.
 Your imprint is determined by the number of vaccine doses you have received and the variant that you come in to contact with, resulting in different immunity across different individuals in the population.

 In the latest study, they looked at why there are so many Omicron breakthrough infections, even among people who have been triple vaccinated; how this is affected by previous infection history; and whether Omicron infection at least offers a ‘natural booster’ of COVID-19 immunity.